Russell Brand 2.0 is breaking all the molds.

-That was then, to be fair just a few years ago.
+That was then – and not too long ago, to be fair.
 The “new” Brand clashes with Hollywood groupthink on the media, conservatives and more.

 We got a hint of Brand’s transformation late last year when he invited Matthew McConaughey on his podcast.
 The two spoke about clumsily dismissing Trump voters while praising “Resistance” members who decried the 2016 election’s integrity.

 “[There is] a kind of offhandedness, like, ‘Oh, they’re dumb, they’re voting for Brexit, they’re voting for Trump.’
 I don’t like it, and I don’t like to hear it,” Brand said.

 The same year he questioned the wisdom of “W.A.P.,” the sexually-charged anthem from Cardi B with Megan Thee Stallion.
 Brand dubbed the song’s music video “porn” and wondered if it offered true political progress for women.

 Naturally, the woke brigade accused him of “mansplaining.”
 He was just warming up, though.